ohasis/gaming-the-system-data-analysis/README.md

 ### Research Question

-How do combinations of different video game genres and developer company scale affect the discrepancy between aggregate user and critical reviews, and how does this discrepancy in turn impact the sales performance of these video games in different global markets?
+How do combinations of different video game genres and developer company scale affect the discrepancy between aggregate user and critical reviews, and how does this discrepancy impact the sales performance of these video games in different global markets?

 Although there is a timeline cataloging the completion of each facet of the project, their order is listed here for convenience: